 While many brands are quick to hark about the many benefits attributed to CBD, full spectrum manufacturers know that all of the cannabinoids have therapeutic value.
 Research has shown that full spectrum products may be more effective than isolates in some ways, which may make them the best option for some users.One study shows that full spectrum CBD oil was more effective than isolated CBD at relieving inflammation.
 The study, which was done on mice, shows that the anti-inflammatory effects of full spectrum CBD oil increased as the dose increased.
 The isolated CBD still reduced inflammation, but the effects leveled out and did not increase as the dose increased.
 For patients with chronic inflammation, full spectrum products may be the most effective choice.

 CBD does have quite a bit of therapeutic value in itself, but much of the boosted effects of full spectrum products should be attributed to the other cannabinoids.
-For instance, studies linkCBN (Cannabinol) to sedative-like effects and also claim that it may have therapeutic value for treating conditions like Chron’s disease, seizures, and rheumatoid arthritis.
-Another cannabinoid,CBG (Cannabigerol), may have a variety of benefits, like the ability to inhibit the growth of cancer cells, kill bacteria, promote bone growth, and more.
+For instance, studies linkCBN (Cannabinol) to sedative-like effects and also claim that it may have therapeutic value.
+Another cannabinoid,CBG (Cannabigerol), may have a variety of benefits, like the ability to kill bacteria, promote bone growth, and more.
 The boosted effects of full-spectrum products also include the effects of the major cannabinoid acids, including THCA, CBDA, CBGA, and more.

 All in all, the boosted effects of these products is attributed to asynergistic effect between all of the cannabinoids.
 For example, CBD and THC may work together to produce “balanced” effects since CBD may have wake-promoting, mental-boosting effects that can level out the cognitive effects of THC.
 The combination of the therapeutic effects of all cannabinoids is referred to as the “entourage effect,” and is, in theory, the reason for the efficacy of full spectrum products.